zabbix/zabbix/templates/app/vmware_fqdn/README.md

 This template can be used in discovery as well as manually linked to a host.

-For additional information please check https://www.zabbix.com/documentation/7.2/manual/vm_monitoring
+For additional information, please see [Zabbix documentation on VM monitoring](https://www.zabbix.com/documentation/7.2/manual/vm_monitoring).

-To use this template as manually linked to a host, attach it to the host and set manually the value of `{$VMWARE.HV.UUID}` macro.
+To use this template as manually linked to a host, attach it to the host and manually set the value of the `{$VMWARE.HV.UUID}` macro.

 ## Requirements